My results on day 1 – the full story is below.

-So the day finally arrived.
-Boris was loaded up and at 8am off we went to Falmouth Art Center
+So the day finally arrived for the Charles Reid watercolor workshop.
+Boris the mini car was loaded up and at 8am off we went to Falmouth Art Center.

 I was almost the first there – we wondered whether we’d have to paint the ladder but it was only there to adjust the lighting.
 The Center is impressive – large and airy and obviously quite new or at least newly renovated.

 After coffee and complimentary bagels Judy and Charles arrived.
 Judy is obviously the organizer and keeps everyone informed as to what is going on.
 She shuffled us around a bit so we could all see while Charles settled himself in his chair in front of his easel.

 Our model (Katrina – like the hurricane) sat in 15-20 minute chunks while Charles drew and explained what was going on.
 Having read his books and watched several of his videos the information wasn’t completely new but there’s nothing like actually seeing someone draw and paint who knows how to do it.

 He went surprisingly slowly – this was after the first 15 minute section with just a rough outline of the head and more detail of the nose and mouth.